STAT1C-Sy/saqaw/README.md

 - Salahat, M., & Wade, S. (2009).
 A Systems Thinking Approach to Domain-Driven Design.
 UK Academy for Information Systems Conference Proceedings 2009, (p.
 44).
 - Cloutier, R., Sauser, B., Bone, M., & Taylor, A. (2015).
 Transitioning Systems Thinking to Model-Based Systems Engineering: Systemigrams to SysML Models.
 IEEE TRANSACTIONS ON SYSTEMS, MAN, AND CYBERNETICS: SYSTEMS, VOL. 45, NO. 4, 662 - 674.

 While these works are great, Software Architecture is also driven by non functional requirements (NFRs).
 The existing approaches focus mostly on functional requirements, which inspired me to propose the SAQAW.
-This method not only extends Soft Systems Thinking to Software Architecture requirements elicitation but also neatly integrates with other methods in the process such as ADD or ATAM.
+This method not only extends Soft Systems Thinking to Software Architecture requirements elicitation but also neatly integrates with other methods in the process such as the [Attribute-Driven Design Method (ADD)](https://insights.sei.cmu.edu/library/attribute-driven-design-method-collection/) or the [Architecture Tradeoff Analysis Method (ATAM)](https://insights.sei.cmu.edu/library/atam-method-for-architecture-evaluation/) .

 ### :checkered_flag: What is this repository for?